The Bard's Tale III: Thief of Fate: Reception

-A much more enjoyable adventure than Bard's Tale I or II ...
-Missions involve a wider variety of puzzle types due to a new command that permits you to use objects and artifacts as you would in a text adventure such as Zork.
-Other improvements include auto-mapping, new character classes, magic spells and dungeon levels (84 of them!) that vary in size and shape.
-You also get to visit more exotic lands than in the previous installments, for each quest takes place in its own universe: a forest world, a frozen wasteland, and one that's linked via time warps to different times on earth, from ancient Rome to the Nazi's Berlin.
-The interface is smooth, [and] the first-person graphics [are] sharp and colorful.
-Characters from the previous games may be imported into this one, as well as characters from Ultima III and IV and the first three Wizardry scenarios.
+In his 1989 book Quest for Clues II, Shay Addams, thought this game was "A much more enjoyable adventure than The Bard's Tale I or II" Addams pointed out "Missions involve a wider variety of puzzle types due to a new command that permits you to use objects and artifacts as you would in a text adventure such as Zork."
+Addams liked the improvements such as auto-mapping, new character classes, magic spells and dungeon levels that vary in size and shape.
+Addams also liked the diverse settings, and found "The interface is smooth, [and] the first-person graphics [are] sharp and colorful."